Rescuing double robustness: safe estimation under complete misspecification: Simulation study

 We also evaluate performance in terms of inference, using two metrics: \textit{empirical coverage} (the fraction of experiments in which confidence intervals contain the true parameter) and the average confidence interval (CI) \textit{width}.
 The results for all four nuisance specification scenarios are presented in Table \ref{tab:coverage_results}.
-The results in the ideal scenario where both the outcome regression and propensity score models are correctly specified, the only scenario in which confidence intervals are theretically guaranteed to be asymptotically valid \citep{kennedy2024semiparametric}, validate that our inference procedure for the \ACC{} estimator achieves the nominal 95\% coverage level, performing almost identically to the standard \texttt{DR} and \texttt{OR} estimators at both sample sizes ($n=200$ and $n=1000$).
+The results in the ideal scenario where both the outcome regression and propensity score models are correctly specified, the only scenario in which confidence intervals are theretically guaranteed to be asymptotically valid \citep{kennedy2024semiparametric}, validate that the inference procedure based on asymptotic normality for the \ACC{} estimator achieves the nominal 95\% coverage level, performing almost identically to the standard \texttt{DR} and \texttt{OR} estimators at both sample sizes ($n=200$ and $n=1000$).
 In terms of efficiency, the \texttt{IPW} estimator is clearly suboptimal, producing extremely wide confidence intervals.
 In contrast, the \texttt{DR} and \ACC{} estimators are highly efficient, yielding CIs that are nearly identical in width to the efficient \texttt{OR} estimator.
 This confirms that the safety mechanism of the \ACC{} estimator does not compromise its statistical efficiency in well-behaved settings where the risk of fragility is absent.
 While our theoretical guarantees do not cover misspecified settings, our simulation results also provide valuable insights into the practical robustness of our approach.
-When one of the two nuisance functions is misspecified, our \ACC{} confidence intervals remain highly competitive with the standard \texttt{DR} CIs.
+When one of the two nuisance functions is misspecified, our \ACC{} confidence intervals remain bonded to the standard \texttt{DR} CIs.
 In addition, when both nuisance functions are wrong, the advantage of our approach becomes even clearer.
-The standard \texttt{DR} confidence intervals suffer from severe undercoverage, dropping to 71.3\% at $n=1000$, and their width increases substantially.
-In contrast, our \ACC{} confidence intervals maintain much better coverage (86.2\%) and are narrower (5.37 vs.~55.43).
+The standard \texttt{DR} confidence intervals suffer from undercoverage, dropping to 72.2\% at $n=1000$.
+In contrast, our \ACC{} confidence intervals maintain nominal coverage (96.6\%).
 This, together with the results for $n=100$ in Supplementary Table \ref{tab:coverage_results_n100}, suggests that the safety property of the \ACC{} estimator not only improves point estimation but also leads to more reliable inference in the realistic setting of complete model misspecification.